 Your natural inclination is to speak to people in the language you are most comfortable with.
 We have come up with four ways you can establish a community to practice with.
-People you can meet regularly to keep improving your IELTS Speaking.
+There are people you can meet regularly to keep improving your IELTS Speaking.

 Advertise your language exchange